gdaverdin/bioinfo/Lab-2-:-Transcriptome-Assembly.md

 Now that we have an indexed genome, we can run Tophat2 to align our reads to the genome.
 Remember that Tophat2 is splice-aware, meaning that it will "break" a read to map across exon/intron boundaries when aligning to a genome.

-First we check the GACRC page to see if we need to load some special libraries (hint: we do). https://wiki.gacrc.uga.edu/wiki/Tophat
+First we check the GACRC page to see if we need to load some special libraries (hint: we do).
+Read the manual to understand which arguments go where.

+https://wiki.gacrc.uga.edu/wiki/Tophat

+We're going to align both the Brain and the Adrenal tissues separately.

     export LD_LIBRARY_PATH=/usr/local/boost/1.54.0/gcc447/lib:/usr/local/gcc/4.7.1/lib:/usr/local/gcc/4.7.1/lib64:${LD_LIBRARY_PATH}
-    /usr/local/tophat/latest/bin/tophat2 chr19.fa Adrenal_1.fq Adrenal_2.fq -o adrenal_tophat
+    /usr/local/tophat/latest/bin/tophat2 -o adrenal_tophat chr19.fa Adrenal_1.fq Adrenal_2.fq
+    /usr/local/tophat/latest/bin/tophat2 -o brain_tophat chr19.fa Brain_1.fq Brain_2.fq

+Aligned reads are output in a format called SAM/BAM.
+SAM (Sequence Alignment/Map) is a uniform and accepted format to output read alignment locations and quality scores.
+BAM is a compressed (binary) format of SAM, which will be smaller in size.
+Read up on SAM/BAM format and how data is stored here : http://genome.sph.umich.edu/wiki/SAM